-[4] Depending on the facility, NOx emissions are determined either with Continuous Emissions Monitoring Systems (CEMS) or using fuel input as according to U.S. Environmental Protection Agency (EPA) methodology.
-The remaining air emissions are calculated using fuel input as according to U.S. EPA methodology.
+7 Depending on the facility, NO_X emissions are determined either with Continuous Emissions Monitoring Systems (CEMS) or using fuel input following U.S. Environmental Protection Agency (EPA) methodology.
+The remaining air emissions are calculated using fuel input following U.S. EPA methodology.

-[5] Not all facilities are required to report for lead and/or mercury.
+8 Not all facilities are required to report for lead and/or mercury.
 Only reported emissions are included.

-[6] Waste generation values excludes remediation.
+9 Waste generation values excludes remediation.